corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - Production incidents: this is the one teams are most surprised by.
 The classes of bugs that survive `go test -race` and reach production (data races, nil dereferences, missed error paths) just don't compile in Rust.
 Oncall rotations are typically very boring after a Rust migration.
-Andrew Lamb described exactly this effect after the InfluxDB rewrite:
 - CPU usage: 20-40% improvement.
 Less dramatic than Python-to-Rust, because Go is already efficient.
 The wins come from no GC and tighter loops.
 - Memory: 30–50% reduction, mostly from the absence of GC overhead and a smaller